Overview of ACRES Awards Program

 - a completed nomination form describing the program, explaining why it is exemplary, and providing documentation of its quality

 ACRES provides a $500 award to a graduate student proposing completion of thesis or dissertation research relevant to delivery of services to persons with disabilities in rural areas in the United States.
+The award is named for the late John W. Schuster, an early member and long-time supporter of ACRES, in recognition of his dedication to supporting graduate student research as a professor at the University of Kentucky.
 In addition to the $500 award, the recipient of the award is provided with a one year membership to ACRES and receives free registration to the ACRES National Conference the year after receiving the award (the awardee is required to present research outcomes at this conference).
 Selection of the award winner will be made on the overall quality of the proposal, relevance to rural special education and the potential impact of the research upon completion.
 This award is presented annually at the ACRES National Conference held in March.To be eligible for the Research Proposal of the Year Award, applicants must:

 - Demonstrate that they are currently a graduate student